-Jesus wins the battle.
-He transforms an attempt to make him look bad into a teaching moment recorded for all time, providing all peoples and ages with some very important food for thought.
+Clearly, Jesus wins the battle.
+He transforms an attempt to make him look bad into a teaching moment.
+Recorded for all time, his response provides people from every age with some very important food for thought.

 Government is a fact of life.
 Rulers, laws, police, taxes.
-What should a worshipper of God make of it?
+What should a worshiper of God make of it?

 One thing Jesus points out to the Pharisees is that they participate in this societal infrastructure.
-They don’t live on a deserted island but are dependent upon the imperial system for everything from the food in the marketplace to protection from thieves.
-One rural community in the USrecently celebrated their independence after seceding from the nearby township and its taxes.
+They don’t live on a deserted island.
+Rather, they depend on the imperial system for everything from the food in the marketplace to protection from thieves.
+One rural community in the USA recently celebrated their independence and freedom from local taxes after seceding from the nearby township.
 A few days later, they were unpleasantly surprised when the town trash trucks failed to show up.

 Jesus says we can’t have it both ways–if we benefit from secular society, we need to support the infrastructure of society.
 This can take the form of taxes, military service, jury duty, and informed, conscientious voting.

 But there are also times when political rulers overstep their authority.
 Sometimes, they demand to be worshiped, like Caesar did.
-Other times they attack human dignity, violating natural law which demands that innocent human life be respected and that liberty be protected.
-These are times when Christians have a duty boldly to insist that while Caesar is owed his due, we won’t stand by and silently watch him step on God’s toes.
+Other times they attack human dignity, violating natural law which demands that innocent human life be respected and protected.
+These are times when Christians have a duty boldly to insist that, while Caesar is owed his due, we won’t stand by and silently watch him step on God’s toes.

 For further reflection on duty to God surpassing duty to the state, read John Paul II’s reflection on the life and witness of St. Thomas More.